martinusdev/stimulus-toggle/README.md

 ## Data Attribute Reference

-* `data-toggle-set`
+* `data-toggle-set` (optional)
-  * specifies the toggle set(s) the element belongs to.
+  * Specifies the toggle set(s) the element belongs to.
 Comma-separated for multiple sets.
 * `data-values`
   * Defines the value(s) that should make the element visible.
 Comma-separated for multiple values.
 * `data-toggle-target`
-  * Indicates the target type (e.g., element, checkbox, radio, select).
+  * Indicates the target type
+  * `element` - this will make the element a toggle target
+  * `select` - this will make the select element a toggle control
+  * `checkbox` - this will make the checkbox element a toggle control
+  * `radio` - this will make the radio elements within the parent element toggle controls
+    * Please note, all of the radio buttons of the same name should be wrapped in a containing div with the `data-toggle-target="radio"` attribute.
+See example above.